|Copa del Rey 2003-2004|

 CM/DM: Juan Antonio Señor (Spain)

-Juan Antonio Señor played for Alves, but mainly for Zaragoza, amassing nearly 400 official appearances in nine years.
-In 1983, Spain needed to score 11 goals to qualify for Euro 1984 on the last match.
+Juan Antonio Señor played for Alves between 1978 and 1981, but mainly for Zaragoza, amassing nearly 400 official appearances in nine years.
+In 1983, Spain needed to score 11 goals to qualify for the Euro 1984 on the last match.
 He scored the all important last goal that qualified Spain to Euro 1984 Finals.
-He went on to represent Spain in the Finals as well as the 1986 World Cup Finals.
-He had 40 caps in total.
+He went on to represent Spain in the Finals, where Spain finished second bah nd France.
+He also went to the 1986 World Cup Finals in Mexico.
+He had 40 caps in total between 1982 and 1988.

 |Juan Senor vs Diego Maradona|